 The company’s operations included extract, transfer, and load (ETL) operations and business processes.
-To sustain the size of their operations, they had to scale their infrastructure up to 1,500 cores and 20 TB.
+They had to scale their infrastructure up to 1,500 cores and 20 TB to sustain their operations.

 To accommodate the volume of incremental data, the data warehouse team had no choice but to breach the ETL service-level agreement (SLA) defined by the business.
-And, to control the ETL process, they had to continuously purchase hardware every quarter.
+And to control the ETL process, they had to purchase hardware every quarter continuously.

-Because of these factors, the customer decided to migrate to a cloud-based Massively Parallel Processing (MPP) data platform.
-By alleviating ETL performance challenges and improving query execution time, they hoped an MPP data platform would result in faster business operations.
+Because of these factors, the customer migrated to a cloud-based Massively Parallel Processing (MPP) data platform.
+They hoped an MPP data platform would result in faster business operations by alleviating ETL performance challenges and improving query execution time.

 Mactores Cognition worked with Amazon Web Services (AWS) to migrate the customer from Oracle to their MPP data platform.
 Mactores is an AWS Partner Network (APN) Advanced Consulting Partner with the AWS Data & Analytics Competency.

-The result of our efforts was a 30 percent lower total cost of ownership (TCO) for the customer’s data platform on AWS.
+Our efforts resulted in a 30 percent lower total cost of ownership (TCO) for the customer’s data platform on AWS.
 We also tripled the performance for dependent business processes and reports.